balena-io/balena-fleet-management-masterclass/README.md

 Configuration variables are used to provide runtime configuration to the host OS and supervisor.
 A description of the various available configuration variables can be found [here](https://www.balena.io/docs/learn/manage/configuration/#variable-list).

+Note: Delta builds are now [enabled by default](https://www.balena.io/docs/learn/deploy/delta/#enablingdisabling-delta-updates) for devices running balenaOS >= 2.47.1, so the first step will already be completed for new applications.
+You can also complete this exercise with any of the other available [configuration variables](https://www.balena.io/docs/learn/manage/configuration/#variable-list).

 Let's enable [delta builds](https://www.balena.io/docs/learn/deploy/delta/) for our application.
 This feature enables only downloading the difference (deltas) between images, which results in a reduction in the data needed to be downloaded for each release and reduces storage space on the device.

 Access the _Fleet Configuration_ tab of the Applications dashboard and select _activate_ next to _Enable/Disable delta updates_.